Section 1. Name.

 - required to pay annual dues,

 - and invited to participate actively in

-Section 3.
+Section 2.
 Dues.

-determine the amount of dues for each membership category.
+determine the amount of dues annually.
 One person shall be limited to one

 Section 1.
 Annual Meetings.